Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament

 The Crimson Bellied Conure is one of the most popular conures kept as pets because it is extremely lively and friendly.
 It’s one of the few cuddly birds that will often form strong bonds and cuddle with their owner.
 Its call is soft and pleasant, and it will often whistle melodies or mimic sounds it hears in the home.
 It’s quite affectionate and can even act silly when it’s getting the attention it craves, hiding in your clothes and in your hair.
-However, it will get much louder if you ignore it or spend too much time away from home, and they may even start to tear apart things in their cage.
+However, it will get much louder if you ignore it or spend too much time away from home, and it may even start to tear apart things in its cage.

 Pros